ChaitanyaMoregaonkar/SDGS-Dashboard/README.md

 A dashboard has been created for the goal of "Affordable and Clean Energy."
 The dashboard includes visuals that depict the current state of affairs related to this specific goal.

-## Getting Started

-### Prerequisites

-- Tableau Desktop or Tableau Public for opening and editing Tableau workbooks.
-- A web browser to download data from the SDG Data Portal.

-### Installation

-1. Clone the repository to your local machine: